sys-bio/Libstructural/docs/libstruct_examples.rst

 .. end

-A fully reordered stoichiometry matrix is a matrix where the Nr section of the reordered stoichiometry matrix partitioned in to NDC (linearly dependent columns) and NIC (linearly independent columns).
+A fully reordered stoichiometry matrix is a matrix where the Nr section of the reordered stoichiometry matrix partitioned into NDC (linearly dependent columns) and NIC (linearly independent columns).

 .. code:: python